Analysis and numerical analysis of the Helmholtz-Korteweg equation: Numerical examples

 \section{Numerical examples}

-The analysis above is abstract and applies to any $C^1$ conforming finite element space, including the Argyris element~\cite{Argyris} ($p \ge 5$), the Hsieh--Clough--Tocher macroelement defined on the Alfeld split of a triangular mesh~\cite{HCT} ($p \ge 3$), and the Morgan--Scott element~\cite{MorganScott,Parker} ($p = 5$).
+The analysis above is abstract and applies to any $C^1$ conforming finite element space.
+In two dimensions these include the Argyris element~\cite{Argyris} ($p \ge 5$), the Hsieh--Clough--Tocher macroelement defined on the Alfeld split of a triangular mesh~\cite{HCT} ($p \ge 3$), and the Morgan--Scott element~\cite{MorganScott,Parker} ($p = 5$).
 Here we will present numerical simulations implemented using the Firedrake finite element library and ngsPETSc \cite{Firedrake,brubeck2025a, ngsPETSc}.
 We test the Argyris element and the Hsieh--Clough--Tocher macroelements.